Arch-cmyk/Directory-Clean-up-Script/README.md

 # Directory-Clean-up-Script
-Directory clean-up script using Python
+Directory clean-up script using Python;
 The script when executed has to identify files based on their extensions and create a folder under the extension-name (groups same extension files together in the indicated directory).

 run the file using the path;